Geology: Stratigraphy

 In the laboratory, stratigraphers analyze samples of stratigraphic sections that can be returned from the field, such as those from drill cores.
-Stratigraphers also analyze data from geophysical surveys that show the locations of stratigraphic units in the subsurface.
+Stratigraphers analyze data from geophysical surveys that show the locations of stratigraphic units in the subsurface.
 Geophysical data and well logs can be combined to produce a better view of the subsurface, and stratigraphers often use computer programs to do this in three dimensions.
 Stratigraphers can then use these data to reconstruct ancient processes occurring on the surface of the Earth, interpret past environments, and locate areas for water, coal, and hydrocarbon extraction.

 In the laboratory, biostratigraphers analyze rock samples from outcrop and drill cores for the fossils found in them.
 These fossils help scientists to date the core and to understand the depositional environment in which the rock units formed.
 Geochronologists precisely date rocks within the stratigraphic section to provide better absolute bounds on the timing and rates of deposition.

 Magnetic stratigraphers look for signs of magnetic reversals in igneous rock units within the drill cores.
 Other scientists perform stable-isotope studies on the rocks to gain information about past climate.

 Planetary geology

 With the advent of space exploration in the twentieth century, geologists have begun to look at other planetary bodies in the same ways that have been developed to study the Earth.
-This new field of study is called planetary geology (sometimes known as astrogeology) and relies on known geological principles to study other bodies of the solar system.
+This new field of study is called planetary geology (sometimes known as astrogeology) and relies on known geological principles to study other bodies of the Solar System.
 This is a major aspect of planetary science, and largely focuses on the terrestrial planets, icy moons, asteroids, comets, and meteorites.
 However, some planetary geophysicists study the giant planets and exoplanets.

 Although the Greek-language-origin prefix geo refers to Earth, "geology" is often used in conjunction with the names of other planetary bodies when describing their composition and internal processes: examples are "the geology of Mars" and "Lunar geology".
-Specialized terms such as selenology (studies of the Moon), areology (of Mars), etc., are also in use.
+Specialized terms such as selenology (studies of the Moon), areology (of Mars), hermesology (of Mercury), etc., are also in use.

 Although planetary geologists are interested in studying all aspects of other planets, a significant focus is to search for evidence of past or present life on other worlds.
 This has led to many missions whose primary or ancillary purpose is to examine planetary bodies for evidence of life.
 One of these is the Phoenix lander, which analyzed Martian polar soil for water, chemical, and mineralogical constituents related to biological processes.